hesingon/photoLibrary/README.md

 npm install
 ```
 ### Configurations
-You will need to configure the following in `./backend/serverless.yml`
+You will need to enter all configs in `./backend/serverless.yml` which includes:
 > `AWS__REGION`: aws region <br>
 > `S3__BUCKET__NAME`: S3 bucket name for storing the photos<br>
 > `S3__BUCKET__NAME_STATIC_WEBSITE`: S3 bucket name for hosting static frontend<br>
 > `DYNAMO_TABLE_NAME`: name of dynamoDB table name<br>

-Once all configs are done, run
+Once all configs are updated, run
 ```
 sls deploy
 ```
 Upon successful deployment, you will see a list of API endpoints.
+A folder `./serverless` is created, inside which there are cloudformation templates.

-Take down the backend URL and update `BACKEND` and `S3_URL` in `frontend/src/api/connections.ts`.
+Take down the URLs and update these constant in `frontend/src/api/connections.ts`:
+1. `BACKEND`
+2. `S3_URL`

 Run `npm install` again in `./frontend`, then you can start the development server by running or `npm run dev` or `yarn dev`.